SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 Right, so now they've rephrased the question, to be whether there should be boosters for those over 65 and those at high risk of COVID-19 (presumably the immunocompromised and healthcare workers).
 It passed unanimously: 18 Yes, 0 No, 0 Abstain.
-And no "extra" votes.
+(And no "extra" votes, this time.)

 This will be a recommendation for an Emergency Use Authorization for boosters in those groups.
 Your humble Weekend Editor will be eligible in late November; the Weekend